ThatOSDev/EFI_AARCH64/README.md

 *NOTE 3* : I do want to make a ARM64 EFI tutorial series, I'm just not sure I can yet.

+*NOTE 4* : Although I tested with 1 Gig Ram, I am under the impression ARM64 requires 4 Gigs.
+So I updated the BAT file to allow 4 Gigs Ram.